 Plitvice Lakes National Park

 Croatia’s most well-known natural wonder, Plitvice Lakes, is a chain of 16 lakes filled with vivid blue water linked by a series of waterfalls.
 Water flows from one lake to the next over tufa barriers built up over time.

 Plitvice Lakes is one of the best places to visit in October in Europe as it is the height of autumn when the fall foliage colours accentuate the beauty of the natural wonder.

 18 km of wooden pathways skirt their way around the edges of the lakes and across many of the waterfalls which make experiencing Plitvice Lakes easy for any fitness level.

 It would typically take six hours to explore all the lakes so take advantage of the parks boat services across some of the larger lakes.
 A boat ride across the lakes also offers the best view of the brilliant display of colour.

 Dalmatian Coast & Croatian Islands

-Make the most of the mild Mediterranean autumn weather and head to the Dalmatian Islands.
-In late September through to mid-late October, you can expect pleasant sunny days ideal for swimming and enjoy all the tourist facilities without the crowds.
+Make the most of the mild Mediterranean autumn weather and head to the Dalmatian Islands, one of the best places to visit in September in Europe.
+From late September through to mid-late October, you can expect pleasant sunny days ideal for swimming and enjoy all the tourist facilities without the crowds.

 Dubrovnik & Split

-There is something special about Italy in autumn.
+There is something special about Italy in autumn, it has to be one of the best October European destinations places to visit.
 As the temperature drops, the crowds recede, and the countryside comes alive with colour.